tjakk399/no-static-site-generator/src/de-googling_lineageos/captive_portal_server/index.md

 Let's remove Google from this equation.

+**Note**: This is one of the weirder de-Googling tweaks.
+I always use it together with blocking `connectivitycheck.gstatic.com` (via *AdAway*) to make sure that I catch errors, and this is what I experience:

+- Sometimes these tweaks cause the "x" symbol to appear with the Wi-Fi/LTE symbols, and sometimes internet works nevertheless, and sometimes it actually does not.
+- Sometimes (?), disabling Captive Portal nullifies the alternative server settings, and vice versa.
+- Any setting is reversed after installing an upgrade (see below).

+I am still in the process of figuring out how to handle this permanently.
+Until then, I recommend disabling Captive Portal check completely and see if it causes any trouble.

 ### Change Captive Portal settings

 From a host machine (connected via USB), execute the following commands with *adb*.